-- c) Foreign currency translation - i.
-Functional and presentation currency ii.
-Transactions and balances
+c) Foreign currency translation

+i.
+Functional and presentation currency

-Items included in the financial statements of each of the Company's entities are measured using the currency of the primary economic environment in which the entity operates ('the functional currency').
+Items included in the financial statements of each of the Company's entities are measured using the currency of the primary economic environment in which the entity operates ("the functional currency").
 The consolidated and combined financial statements are presented in Mexican Pesos, which is the Company's presentation currency.